German and Swiss markets underperform flat European bourses

 “Switzerland has abandoned its banks.
 The banks are going to struggle,” said Theologites.

-While BES shares - which plunged 73 percent last week - were still suspended, shares in Portugal’s second-largest listed bank Millennium bcp rose 6 percent while Lisbon’s PSI-20 equity index advanced by 1.7 percent.
+While BES shares - which plunged 73 percent last week - were still suspended, shares in Portugal’s second-largest listed bank Millennium bcp rose 3.9 percent while Lisbon’s PSI-20 equity index edged up 0.2 percent.

 “The market’s initial reaction is that it’s pretty reassuring to see Portugal moving quickly to rescue BES.
 We don’t have all the details, but overall it eases systemic fears that had resurfaced last week,” Saxo Bank sales trader Andrea Tueni said.